ianmaclarty/amulet/doc/math.md

 If the first operand is a vector and the second is a matrix, then the first operand is taken to be a row vector (a matrix with one row) and should have the same number of columns as the matrix.
-The result is the matrix product of the row vector and the matrix (another row vector).
+The result is the matrix product of the row vector and the matrix, which is another row vector.

 Similarly if the first argument is a matrix and the second a vector, the vector is taken to be a column vector (a matrix with one column) and the